Some people prefer to play poker. But for whatever reason, they may not be able to.

 |Straight Flush||10% of Progressive Meter||10% of Progressive Meter||10% of Jackpot|

 You get the idea.
-The point is you’ll want to give the rules a once over whenever you play somewhere new.
+The point is that you’ll want to give the rules a once-over whenever you play somewhere new.

 If you switch all five cards, you must also raise.
 And the bonus is paid on the value of your original hand.

 According to the Wizard of Odds, someone took it a step further by adding an option to redraw any number of cards for the price of an ante.

 But this gave players too much of an advantage.
 So they changed the rules yet again.
 You can read the Wizard’s article to learn more, as well as to read the strategy breakdown for this variant.

 All of these side bets can be found at the Palms Casino in Managua, Nicaragua.